Updated: Sep 15

 Insurance firms may use stall tactics.
 This may include claiming that they are having a high number of incidents and asking you to wait patiently for a response to your claim for damages or a settlement offer.
 This dragging of the feet is often a ruse to postpone paying the hospital bills and monthly bills, such as car payments and rent.
 The longer you have to deal with those bills and debtor calls, the more hopeless you will feel.
 Insurance firms want you to be in a desperate situation.

 Offers low settlement bid.
 They stall until you're desperate enough to accept whatever settlement offer they make.
 When you're facing thousands of dollars in monthly bills and are unable to function, any "lowball" bid can seem appealing.
-An expert prosecutor will recognize these delay strategies and lowball deals, who will contest the insurance company's bad faith practices.
-When a car accident attorney threatens to take things to court, insurance firms will begin to act far more quickly.
+An expert prosecutor will recognize these delay strategies and lowball deals and will contest the insurance company's bad faith practices.
+When a California car accident attorney threatens to take things to court, insurance firms will begin to act far more quickly.

 Shifting the blame/responsibility.
 They do this to either scare you into dismissing your argument or accepting any responsibility in a car accident.
 Don't be taken in by it.
 They might look at your driving record and make you appear to be a reckless driver.
 They might be able to get their hands on medical reports that prove you've had a similar car accident before.
 All of these are poor claims that a legal professional on your side can easily refute.

 Using your statements against you.
 Another technique is to contact you immediately after an accident to see how you're doing.
 A representative from the insurance company actually wants you to make a written statement.
 Don't make a comment to someone.
 Refuse politely.
 Insurance brokers are searching for something you'll suggest that they can use later to misrepresent your version of events.
-Enable your Los Angeles personal injury lawyer to handle all correspondence on your behalf.
+Enable your California Personal Injury Attorney to handle all correspondence on your behalf.
 It relieves your tension and safeguards your situation.

 California's Most Common Car Accidents